hygull/type-script/README.md

 They are not same.

 #### Variable
-A named space in the memory that stores values.
+A named space in the memory that stores value.

 #### Declaration of variables in TypeScript (4 ways)
 ```javascript